 Ever heard the riddle about the tree falling in the forest?

 It asks, “If a tree falls in a forest and no one hears it, does it make a sound?”
-This philosophical argument supposes that if no one is around to see or hear the tree, how can you say it exists?
+This argument suggests that if no one is around to see or hear the tree, how can you say it exists?

 The implications for a business could be enormous.
-What if your customer success remained unknown, like the tree in the forest?
-Unless you tell the story, it will.
-And unless you tell the story well, few people will listen.
+What if a company’s customer success remained unknown, like the tree in the forest?
+Unless the story is told, it will.
+And unless it is told well, few people will listen.

 Well-told customer success stories can have a significant impact on a company’s bottom line.
 You’ll never forget a good one.
-It’ll make you more persuasive and you can use it repeatedly.
-Storytelling can turn customer success into marketing gold.
-Especially for seemingly ordinary B2B products.
+It becomes easy to repeat and self-promotional.
+Great storytelling can turn customer success into marketing gold.
+This is especially useful for seemingly ordinary B2B products.

 One good story can make an ordinary product stand out by capturing a few extraordinary moments in time.
 This guide explains how.
 It examines the traits of great storytelling for judging contestants of The Technology Trailblazers Award.